licit-lab/MnMS/README.md

 ### Build

-To build the documentation using sphinx, first update your conda environment with the doc dependencies:
+To build the documentation using mkdocs, first update your conda environment with the doc dependencies:

 ```bash
 conda activate mnms